-Exclusion criteria: Patients with length of stay less than 24 hours from the time of initial presentation.
+Exclusion criteria: Patients with a length of stay less than 24 hours from the time of initial presentation.

-Recommended data sources: Medical records and inpatient medication charts where applicable.
+Recommended data sources: Medication charts and medical records.

-The data collection tool for QUM Indicator 1.1 assists data collection and indicator calculation.
+The data collection tool for QUM Indicator 1.2 assists data collection and indicator calculation.